BitFlippedCelt/bitflipped-dev/content/posts/git-rewrite-history-for-sanity.md

 When was the last time you were preparing to finish polishing off that shiny new feature in preparation for merging to the release branch?
 Only to find yourself staring at a mountain of rebasing merges to pull in to your local branch?

 This is a pretty common situation when your team is leveraging a rebase centric methodology.
 Feverishly pushing small changes and stacking up those precious commits.
-All the while creating an ever growing list of rebase commits that you will eventually have to pour over and ensure not to break your code or that of others!
+All the while creating an ever-growing list of rebase commits that you will eventually have to pour over and ensure not to break your code or that of others!

 ## Find your origin commit